deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 Description
 -----------

 There are three models for KBQA in DeepPavlov library:

 * :config:kbqa_cq <kbqa/kbqa_cq.json> - model for answering complex questions in English

-* :config:kbqa_cq <kbqa/kbqa_rus.json> - model for answering simple questions in Russian
+* :config:kbqa_rus <kbqa/kbqa_rus.json> - model for answering simple questions in Russian

-* :config:kbqa_cq <kbqa/kbqa_tree.json> - model for answering simple questions in Russian using syntactic parser.
+* :config:kbqa_tree <kbqa/kbqa_tree.json> - model for answering simple questions in Russian using syntactic parser.

 The Complex Knowledge Base Question Answering model uses Wikidata to answer complex questions.
 Types of questions which the model answers: